mx101/NotGalaga/DEVELOPMENT.md

 - 5:00am - Working on Player/Enemy Collision now, centered player bullet

 - 5:15am - Player/Enemy Collision functions, player still not implemented to "die" when colliding with Enemy object.
 Added some more functionality with player lives and player alive bool.

+- 5:30am - Enemies now reappear after going off the screen at the bottom

+- 5:40am - Attempting to implement multiple key press recognition

+- 5:50am - So far unable to get multiple keys, posted on Piazza.
+However, I have added a ShootBullet() function for readability purposes.